Thelymitra bracteata: Taxonomy and naming

 Thelymitra bracteata was first formally described in 2004 by Jeff Jeanes from an unpublished description by Joseph Weber and the description was published in Muelleria from a specimen collected in the Scott Creek Conservation Park.
 The specific epithet (bracteata) is a Latin word meaning "provided with bracts", referring to the prominent bracts on this species.

 Distribution and habitat

-The leafy sun orchid has isolated populations in south-western Victoria, South Australia and Tasmania.
+Leafy sun orchid has isolated populations in south-western Victoria, South Australia and Tasmania.
 It grows in forest and grassland.

 Conservation

-'Thelymitra bracteata is listed as "endangered" in Tasmania under the Threatened Species Protection Act 1995.
+Thelymitra bracteata is listed as "endangered" in Tasmania under the Threatened Species Protection Act 1995.
 The main threats to the species in that state are its small population size, land clearing, inappropriate fire regimes and habitat disturbance.